macports/macports-webapp/docs/DEPLOYMENT.md

 ```

 As mentioned, the `app` directory is a standalone django app.
 However, the app has been Dockerised and all the pain of
-setting up a local environment can be avoided working with Docker.
-However, we will also walk through the standard process.
+setting up a local environment can be avoided when working with Docker.
+But in case you do not want to work with Docker,
+we will also walk through the standard process of setting up the app.

 ## Getting the dependencies ready

-The the external dependencies of the app are: PostgreSQL, Solr and Memcached.
+The external dependencies of the app are: PostgreSQL, Solr and Memcached.
 The search page(/search/) is completely derived from
 Solr.
 Memcached is optional, and can be avoided if you don't want to cache the results of stats and trac tickets.

 If you are new to these technologies, you may use the instructions provided below, otherwise you are free to install and setup these
-dependencies by your preferred mechanism.
+dependencies using your preferred mechanism.

 ### PostgreSQL

-Download and install `Postgres.app` from [here](https://postgresapp.com/downloads.html).
+Either download and install Postgres.app from [here](https://postgresapp.com/downloads.html) or via MacPorts:
+`sudo port install postgresql13 postgresql13-server`

 After this, connect as root:
 ```bash